Last Updated on April 6, 2023

 A Golden Retriever closer to the 75-pound end could, however, cost several hundred (or even several thousand) dollars more over their lifespan.

 Either way, the average lifetime cost of a Golden Retriever tends to be in the ballpark of $14,500 to $15,800.

 If you’re particularly cost-conscious, find a breeder with smaller dams and sires for the best chance at a lighter-weight, less expensive Golden.

 How Much Do Golden Retrievers Cost from a Breeder?

 To make a knowledgeable Golden puppy purchase, we need to understand two things: how breeders set their prices and how to spot an unethical breeder.

 A handful of variables influence how much a breeder charges:

-- Show quality: Expect to pay a pretty penny for a Golden Retriever pup with champion show dog parents.
+- Show quality: Expect to pay $4000 or more for a Golden Retriever pup with champion show dog parents.
 On the flip side, minute details about a Golden’s conformation and appearance can disqualify them from showing.
 You might get a deal for pups destined for backyard fetch and couch snuggles.

 - Special features: If a breeder’s pups have a distinguishing characteristic–a specific coat color, for instance, or a blocky head–their prices will reflect it.

 Your jaw may hit the floor when you see what some breeders charge for their puppies.
 But remember that responsible breeding isn’t cheap.